Breast Lift in Thailand Your guide to cost, top surgeons & hospitals

 Yes.
 When performed at a JCI-accredited hospital by a board-certified plastic surgeon, a breast lift in Thailand meets the same safety standards as equivalent procedures in the US, UK, and Australia.
 Our partner hospitals maintain strict sterile protocols, dedicated plastic surgery nursing teams, and full onsite emergency capability.
 The procedure itself has a strong global safety record with low complication rates at experienced centres.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Stop smoking at least four weeks before surgery — this is the single most important thing you can do to reduce your risk.
+Stop smoking at least four weeks before surgery.
+This is the single most important thing you can do to reduce your risk.
 Nicotine constricts blood vessels and directly threatens the blood supply to skin flaps and the nipple-areola complex.
 Choose a JCI-accredited hospital with a dedicated plastic surgery unit.
 Verify your surgeon's Thai Board certification in plastic and reconstructive surgery.
 Complete all pre-operative blood work and disclose every medication and supplement you take.

 When Is Revision Needed?

 Revision after a breast lift is uncommon when the procedure is well-planned and executed.
-The most frequent reason is scar-related — a widened or thickened scar that benefits from scar revision, usually a minor procedure under local anaesthesia.
+The most frequent reason is scar-related: a widened or thickened scar that benefits from scar revision, usually a minor procedure under local anaesthesia.
 Recurrent ptosis can occur over years due to gravity, ageing, or significant weight changes, and may eventually warrant a secondary lift.
 Wait at least 12 months before assessing whether any correction is needed, because tissue settling and scar maturation continue throughout that period.

 Planning Your Trip to Thailand for a Breast Lift